 And the disadvantages?

-Safety first: it is certainly the subject of debate.
-Lavo says an eventual leak dissipates so quickly that there is little chance of fire or explosion.
+Safety first: It's certainly a matter of debate.
+Lavo says a potential leak dissipates so quickly that there is little chance of a fire or explosion.
 He says hydrogen is "inherently no more dangerous than other conventional fuels such as gasoline or natural gas."
-I read all these beautiful things, but I fear the same: in the "rare case" that a fire reaches this plant, what happens?
-A hot topic, or even an explosive one.
+I read all these beautiful things, but I fear the same: What happens in the "rare case" that a fire reaches this plant?
+A burning issue, or even an explosive one.

-In summary: it does not take more energy just to "fill it".
-When you recover energy, the 40 kWh hydrogen storage system is practically equivalent to a 20 kWh lithium household system.
+In summary: it no longer takes energy just to “fill” it.
+When you recover energy, the 40 kWh hydrogen storage system is practically equivalent to a 20 kWh lithium home system.

 As a final blow, the maximum continuous power of the system is 5 kW, presumably limited by the efficiency of the fuel cell.
-There are single split system air conditioning systems that draw more than 7 kW and are not particularly rare.
+Single split system air conditioning systems that draw more than 7 kW exist and are not particularly rare.
 5 kW of continuous power will be a problem; you will need to keep the connection to the network active, there are no Saints.

 We give time to time

-The problems seem more numerous than the advantages, but we are at the beginning.
-It's not hard to imagine that sooner or later a hydrogen storage system will make sense at some point along the track.
+The problems seem to outnumber the advantages, but we are at the beginning.
+It's not hard to imagine that sooner or later a hydrogen storage system might make sense at some point down the track.